Spread Betting Shares UK

-Most investors in the UK will look to buy shares in the traditional sense – meaning you will likely keep hold of the stocks for several months or years.
-But, by ‘spread betting’ shares – you can take advantage of 0% commissions, leverage, and short-selling capabilities – and all your profits will be exempt from capital gains tax.
+Most investors in the UK will look to purchase shares in the traditional sense – meaning you will likely keep hold of the stocks for several months or years.
+But, by ‘spread betting’ shares – you have the chance to take advantage of 0% commissions, leverage, and short-selling capabilities – and all your profits will be exempt from capital gains tax.

-In this guide, we explore the pros and cons of Spread Betting Shares UK and how you can get started with a top-rated broker today.
+In this guide, we explore the pros and cons of Spread Betting Shares UK and how you can get started with some of the popular brokers in the UK.

-- Step 2: Now that you have registered at Capital.com, you will need to deposit some funds.
-The minimum is just £20 and you can choose from a UK debit/credit card or e-wallet.
+- Step 2: Now that you have registered your account, you will need to deposit some funds.
+You can choose from a UK debit/credit card, e-wallet or any other payment method the platform offers.

 Shares spread betting is a short-term way to speculate on the future value of stocks.
 This means that you will look to enter frequent trades throughout the week – targeting modest profits.